 Cons of Only Doing Strength Training

-- Limited Cardiovascular Benefits – Strength training is an anaerobic activity, meaning it does not elevate the heart rate for an extended period of time.
+- Limited Cardiovascular Benefits – It is an anaerobic activity, meaning it does not elevate the heart rate for an extended period of time.
 This means that it does not provide the same cardiovascular benefits as cardio exercises.

-- Increased Risk of Injury – Strength training can increase the risk of injury, especially if proper form is not used.
+- Increased Risk of Injury – It can increase the risk of injury, especially if proper form is not used.
 Incorporating cardio exercises can help to improve overall balance and stability, reducing the risk of injury.

 Pros of Cardio Exercise